-During 2020-22, City staff worked with Christopher Burke Engineering, LLC, to draft a Flood Resilience Plan, with the draft plan available for public review and comment in February 2022, with final adoption pending as of June 2022.
+During 2020-22, City staff worked with Christopher Burke Engineering, LLC, to draft a Flood Resilience Plan, which was adopted in July of 2022.
 Per the Executive Summary, the "flood resilience plan identifies smart growth strategies to improve flood resilience in the City of Goshen.
 The approach is two-pronged.
 The first uses land-use planning policies to direct growth, economic development, and capital improvement projects to areas that are less vulnerable to flooding.
 This will help to prevent the problem from spreading and getting worse.
 The second is to implement projects to protect the people and critical assets that already exist in the vulnerable flood risk areas."